revzim/dota_autochess/README.md

 # dota_autochess

-## hosted dota autochess dataserver with discord bot for easy info with simple commands.
+## self-hosted dota autochess dataserver/api with discord bot for easy info with simple commands.

 #### data was scraped from a site (parse_pieces.go), parsed into json and hosted locally (main.go)